Requex.me LogoRequex.me

 Quick Answer

-To edit the custom response on webhook.site (status code, body, headers), you need their $9/month Pro plan.
-On Requex.me the same response editing is free on every endpoint — no account, no upgrade prompt.
-Click Response Settings in the dashboard to set any status code, write a response body, add headers, or delay the response.
+Editing the custom response on webhook.site (status code, body, headers, delays) needs their $9/month Pro plan.
+Requex.me does the same response editing for free on every URL — no account, no upgrade nag.
+Open the dashboard, click Response Settings, pick a status code, paste a body, save.

 Why are custom responses paywalled on other tools?